dnstock/amazon-exact-price-filter-extension/README.md

 - If you are not on an Amazon search results page, applying filters may navigate, but filters are most meaningful on `/s` result pages.
 - If nothing happens, ensure the tab is on **amazon.com**, not a country-specific domain, and that you’re allowing the extension to run (pinned/visible).

+## Install Locally for Development & Testing

+1. Clone this repository.
+1. Open your browser and go to `chrome://extensions` (Chrome) or `brave://extensions` (Brave).
+1. Enable **Developer mode** (top-right).
+1. Click **Load unpacked** and select the folder with this repository.

+### Note
+- Running `./pack.sh` will create an `extension.zip` file with just the necessary extension files.

 ## Contributing

 This project is open source and welcomes contributions.
-You can contribute by reporting bugs, suggesting features, or contributing code.
+You can contribute by reporting bugs, suggesting features, giving feedback, or writing code.

 The source code is available on [GitHub](https://github.com/dnstock/amazon-exact-price-filter-extension).
 The project is maintained by [Dan Harcsztark](https://github.com/dnstock).